dwreeves/blog/_posts/2023-05-21-ranting-about-mwaa.md

 But again, ultimately, this migration script thing shouldn't exist in the first place!!!
 MWAA should allow me to do in-place migrations without having to go through all this trouble.
 I shouldn't need to go through all this misery just to do what is essentially a`pip install -r requirements.txt && airflow db upgrade`.

+One more note: you don't need to wait on Amazon to provide you the migration script to 2.5.1.
+You can just go to the Alembic migrations in the Airflow codebase and just read through it yourself, and manually implement them into the SQL that exports/imports the metadata store.
+This should take about 15 minutes of your life.
+No need to be blocked by AWS!

 ## The `mwaa-local-runner` is imperfect

 The `mwaa-local-runner` is the local runtime for MWAA.
 Overall, it does a decent job, and some of the issues I've been mildly annoyed by in the past (such as the hardcoded `dags/requirements.txt` path) have been fixed.
 Still, a few issues remain since the last time I checked: